plewis/plewis.github.io/phylogenetics/lab-simulation.md

 all 9 branch lengths are 1, which means that, on average, there will be 9 substitutions at every site over the entire tree, so it is not surprising that there are no constant sites.
 {% endcomment %}

-Modify your _sg.sh_ specifying a branch length scaling factor of 0.0001 and rerun it.
+:large_blue_diamond: Modify your _sg.sh_ specifying a branch length scaling factor of 0.0001 and rerun it.

+    seq-gen -mHKY -l10000 -n1 -p1 -on -s.0001 < tree.txt > simdata.nex

 > :thinking: Take a look at the file seq-gen generated.
 How many sites would you expect to look at before seeing one that shows evidence of substitution? (hint: I'm not asking you to count constant sites!
 You can answer this using the true tree branch lengths and scaling factor)